Heliopolis, Cairo: History

 The new town represented the first large-scale attempt to promote its own architecture, known now as the Heliopolis style.
 It was designed as a "city of luxury and leisure", with broad avenues and equipped with all conveniences and infrastructure: water, drains, electricity, hotel facilities, such as the Heliopolis Palace Hotel and Heliopolis House, and recreational amenities including a golf course, racetrack and park.
-In addition, there was housing for rent, offered in a range of innovative designs targeting specific social classes with detached and terraced villas, apartment buildings, tenement blocks with balcony access and workers' bungalows.
+Additionally, there was housing for rent, offered in a range of innovative designs targeting specific social classes with detached and terraced villas, apartment buildings, tenement blocks with balcony access and workers' bungalows.

 While Heliopolis had features that were fundamentally different from the colonial planning in other African and Asian countries, it was an undertaking that could not have been more colonial.
 The project was the expression of a dream of one man, the Belgian Edouard Empain, and the buildings were designed by Belgian, French and British architects and, in the beginning, built with materials brought from these countries.
-And athough there is no ‘cordon sanitaire’, there are some more implicit structures that made a more subtle segregation in the city possible.
+Although there is no 'cordon sanitaire', there are some more implicit structures that made a more subtle segregation in the city possible.